 You can redeem Tims Rewards Points on 40+ menu items grouped into 7 Reward Levels.
 Every item within a Reward Level costs the same number of points – for maximum value, always choose the largest and most expensive menu item you can get!

-According to our research, the best choice is the savoury pastry or pinwheel from the 400 Points Reward Level:
+According to our research, the best choice is a specialty donut from the 300 Points Reward Level:

-* Calculations do not include tax.
+* Calculations don't include tax.
 Item prices and availability may vary from province to province.

 - Drive-thru and in-person orders